midnightcuberx/GamesWebApp/README.md

-# COMPSCI 235 Starter Repository for the Games WebApp Assignments
-This is a starter repository for the games webapp assignments of CompSci 235 in Semester 2, 2023.

-## Description

 A Game Library web application that implements Python's Flask framework as well as libraries such as jinja templating.
 It contains features such as  a game search function, browse by genre function, and a page to browse all games.
 Architectural design patterns and priciples including the use of a Repository and the principle of Single Responsibility.
 Each page also has a service layer to provide service to each request function.
 This application uses Flask BluePrints to maintan a seperation of concerns between application functions.
 Testing includes unit and end to end testing using pytest.